cosmicexplorer/speech-tagger/README.md

 ```emacs-lisp
 (speech-tagger-clear-state ()
 ```
 Useful in the case that something screws up and you wish to debug.
 Should revert all lisp code back to the same as when first loaded.
+This isn't autoloaded, so you'll have to explicitly `(require 'speech-tagger)` or have already used one of the autoloaded functions.

 # Why?